-Additional Programmed Activities: Additional Programmed Activities may be offered to doctors by their employer in addition to the doctor's contracted number of Programmed Activities to reflect additional duties or activities or in accordance with the provisions of Schedule 7.
+Additional Sessions: Additional Sessions may be offered to doctors by their employer in addition to the doctor's contracted number of Sessions to reflect additional duties or activities.

 Basic Salary: means the salary attributed to each point on the salary scale set out in Appendix 1 with no further additions.
-The salary scale sets out salaries for full-time (10 Programmed Activities per week) doctors.
+The salary scale sets out salaries for full-time (10 Sessions per week) doctors.
 Part-time doctors will be paid a pro rata rate.